-Animal and horse projects must be owned (and leased horses as specified in this document) solely by and under the exhibitor's care and management and under the supervision of the organization in which the project will be shown as specified below.
+- 1. Animal and horse projects must be owned (and leased horses as specified in this document) solely by and under the exhibitor's care and management and under the supervision of the organization in which the project will be shown as specified below.
 The official ownership date is the date shown on the receipt of sale unless the animal was bred by the exhibitor.
 The days are counted prior to the opening day of the fair unless the event in the case of horse shows is held separately from the Fair.
 Ownership must be maintained through show date(s) of fair or event.
-See also VIII Livestock Department.
+See also VIII Livestock Department. - a.

-- a.
 Market animals: Beef 120 consecutive days; and 60 consecutive days for swine, sheep, veal, and goats. - b.
 Breeding and feeder animals: 30 consecutive days. - c.
 All small market animals (rabbits and poultry): 30 consecutive days. - d.
 All horses and llamas: leased or owned 120 consecutive days.

-Fairs will determine the ownership period requirement for any other animal species (e.g., potbellied pigs).

-- 2. No animal exhibit (excluding rabbit & poultry) owned by a chapter or club, conducted as a joint project by two or more individuals, or jointly owned by two or more individuals is eligible in the junior department, unless the division or class specifically so states. - 3.
+Fairs will determine the ownership period requirement for any other animal species (e.g., potbellied pigs). - 2.
+No animal exhibit (excluding rabbit & poultry) owned by a chapter or club, conducted as a joint project by two or more individuals, or jointly owned by two or more individuals is eligible in the junior department, unless the division or class specifically so states. - 3.
 Under no circumstances may an exhibitor concurrently enter the same species of animal or bird (horses, beef cattle, dairy cattle, swine, sheep, dairy goats, meat goats, pygmy goats, poultry, pigeons, or rabbits) in FFA, 4-H, Grange, and Independent classes of the junior department (Please refer to 4-H/FFA/Grange/Fairs & Expositions Youth Agreement at www.cdfa.ca.gov/fairsandexpositions for more information). - 4.
 No junior exhibitor may exhibit an animal in a market class once it has been sold as a market animal through a fair junior livestock auction.
 These animals may be shown following the 30 consecutive day ownership requirement as breeding animals only.
 All champion and reserve champion market animals will be permanently identified by the fair if sold through a fair junior livestock auction unless these animals are sold at a terminal sale with no live animal pick-up. - 5.
 Animals shown in showmanship must be owned (or leased for horses) by the exhibitor, entered by the exhibitor and shown in an appropriate market, breeding/conformation, or performance class.
 If dog showmanship is the only class offered, dogs are eligible for showmanship without competing in performance or conformation classes.
 If the exhibitor has a market animal that does not meet the weight requirements and as a result may not show in an individual market class, the exhibitor may use this animal for showmanship if and only if this animal is the only animal the exhibitor has brought to the Fair. - 6.
 Market animals intended to be sold through the Fair's Junior Livestock Auction must be entered into a market judging class and be market ready at the time of judging to sell.
-It is recommended that an official "Intent to Sell" list be available in the Livestock Office for each exhibitor and/or parent to sign a declaration of their intent to sell after the market animals have been judged, especially if the Junior Livestock Auction is a terminal sale.
+It is recommended that an official "Intent to Sell" list be available in the Livestock Office for each exhibitor and/or parent/authorized representative to sign a declaration of their intent to sell after the market animals have been judged, especially if the Junior Livestock Auction is a terminal sale.
+Each fair may choose, at the local level, to provide additional opportunities for exhibitors to withdraw from participating in the Junior Livestock Auction up until the moment their market animal is sold.